sychonet/gitrelease/index.md

 ## Support or Contact

 Having trouble with the tool?
-Check out our [documentation](./README.md) or raise an issue and we’ll help you sort it out.
+Check out our [documentation](https://github.com/sychonet/gitrelease/blob/master/README.md) or raise an [issue](https://github.com/sychonet/gitrelease/issues) and we’ll help you sort it out.
 We will love to hear feedbacks about the codebase and about new features that can be added to it.
+For that as well please create an [issue](https://github.com/sychonet/gitrelease/issues).
 In case you want to contribute in this project then please fork this repository and open a pull request with your changes.